T-MOS thermal sensor: Operating principle

 The working principle of TMOS sensor provides that when thermal IR radiation is absorbed in the sensitive area heats up the TMOS causing a variation in its temperature.
 The temperature change produces a current or a voltage output signal proportional to the absorbed radiation.

 TMOS performance depends on the transistor operating region and configuration: two terminals component, diode-like configuration, or three terminals component.
 Two terminals configuration is characterized by a greater thermal isolation.
-On the other side the three-terminal configuration has an higher internal voltage gain, given by the higher output resistivity.
+On the other side the three-terminal configuration has a higher internal voltage gain, given by the higher output resistivity.

 Subthreshold region is the preferred one because it avoids self heating effects and leads to higher sensitivity.
 Another reason to work in subthreshold region is that TMOS is an active device so requires a bias, however in this operating region the power consumption is lower than in other ones.

 From a circuit point of view the produced TMOS signal can be modelled as a temperature dependent current source $i_{sig}$ in parallel with the $g_mV_{gs}$ generator for small signal equivalent circuit.
 The value of $i_{sig}$ is directly proportional to the drain source current variation with respect to TMOS operating temperature and to the temperature variation induced on the TMOS by the radiation absorbed from target object.
 This temperature has a direct dependence on the absorbing efficiency, the incident radiation power and on the thermal conductance of the sensor.

 As mentioned in the previous section TMOS sensor package contains two devices, so the signal is read in a differential configuration.
 In this way the blind TMOS represents a reference relative to which the measure is done.
 This configuration is useful because allows to reject the common mode signal and reduce self heating effects.

 Responsivity

 The most important figure of merit of every kind of sensor is its responsivity.
 The responsivity is defined as the ratio between the output electrical parameters, both current or voltage, and the incident power on the detector.
-For TMOS sensor working in subthreshold region is 1,25 x 10^{7} V/W.
+For TMOS sensor working in subthreshold region is 1,25 × 10^{7} V/W.